Multi-modal and frequency-weighted tensor nuclear norm for hyperspectral image denoising: Experiment Results and Discussion

 The spectral signatures are important indicators for HSI.
-To further compare the denoised image quality, we show the original and denoised spectral signatures curves.
-Therefore, we show the spectral curve of the pixel (170, 99) under case 1 and pixel (234,171) under case 6 in Fig. \ref{Pavia_imshow_pixel_0102}.
-It can be seen that spectral signatures curves are relative to ERGAS values in table \ref{tab:PaviaandDCTablePQI}, and our models can obtain the optimal value.
+To further compare the denoised image quality, we show the spectral curve of the pixel (170, 99) under case 1 in Fig. \ref{Pavia_imshow_pixel_0102}.
+It can be seen that spectral signatures curves are relative to ERGAS values in table \ref{tab:PaviaTablePQI}, and our models can obtain the optimal value.

+2) Washington DC Mall: In this subsection, we show the evaluation results of all denoising models including visual and quantitative quality on the Washington DC Mall dataset under the condition of the eight noise cases.

+Table \ref{tab:DCTablePQI} lists the PQIs of denoised results under eight noise cases in the Washington DC Mall dataset.
+As this table shows, our proposed models obtain preeminently higher MPSNR and MSSIM values than those of the comparison denoising models.

+As shown in the Fig. \ref{DCMall_imshow_PSNR_SSIM}, it shows the quantitative comparison with PSNR and SSIM of each band under all noisy cases in the Washington DC Mall dataset, and our methods obtain the optimal PSNR and SSIM values in most bands.

+In Fig. \ref{DC_imshow0202_82}, we show the 82th band of the denoised results in case 5.
+In Fig. \ref{DC_imshow010302_57}, we show the 57th band of the denoised results in case 7.
+As these grayscale images show, LRTA, LRMR and 3DTNN cannot completely remove some high-intensity noises and retain more noise.
+For BM4D and LRTDTV, although they can remove more noise, they also lose more details.
+This makes the denoised result too smooth.
+Compared with them, our proposed models can remove more noise while retaining more details.

+Similar to the Pavia City Center dataset, we show the spectral curve of the pixel (234, 71) under case 6 in Fig. \ref{DC_imshow_pixel_0103}.
+It can be seen that spectral signatures curves are relative to ERGAS values in Table \ref{tab:DCTablePQI}, and our models can obtain the optimal result.